How to use essential oils

 The ideal oils for beginners are those that come with many benefits and applications.
 You can find a use for each of them in about every corner of your home and facet of your life.
 Here are the top ten oils recommended for those who are new to essential oils.

-• Lavender - This gentle oil can be used almost anywhere—added to water to make a room-freshening spray, in the bath or mixed with your favourite lotion.
+• Lavender - Lavender essential oil is easily one of the most well-known oils in the world.
+This gentle oil can be used almost anywhere—added to water to make a room-freshening spray, in the bath or mixed with your favourite lotion.

 • Peppermint - Peppermint’s cool, crisp scent and tingling touch make it one of the most versatile oils.
 Rub it into fatigued muscles after a run or fitness class for a refreshing post-workout cooldown.